 In the previous sections, baroclinic tides were investigated by considering their depth-integrated form.
 For a more quantitative discussion on the vertical structure of the propagating M2 baroclinic tide, we perform modal decomposition of the model-predicted baroclinic energy fluxes.
 Figure 10 shows the spatial distribution of the M2 modes 1 and 2 for the El Niño and La Niña states.
-These two modes account for almost the entire variance of the full baroclinic M2 energy flux.
+These two modes account for almost the entire variance in the full baroclinic M2 energy flux.
 Mode 1 is the dominant mode (note the different scales between mode 1 and 2).
-However, Mode 2 is particularly present within the Solomon Sea during the El Niño period, compared to the La Niña period where Mode 2 energy is locally dissipated at the generation sites.
-An explanation for such a difference is the change in stratification between the two ENSO states, with stratification being closer to the surface during El Niño that favors the excitation of higher order modes (Fig. 5).
+However, mode 2 is particularly present within the Solomon Sea during the El Niño period, compared to the La Niña period where mode 2 energy is locally dissipated at the generation sites.
+An explanation for such a difference is the change in stratification between the two ENSO states, with stratification being closer to the surface during El Niño, which favors the excitation of higherorder modes (Fig. 5).

-Whatever the ENSO state, Mode 1 energy flux propagates into the Solomon Sea, from Solomon strait and from the southeastern tip of PNG.
-The PNG flux is relatively stable (see Table 1) and follows the NGCU pathway until the Woodlark Archipelago (9°S).
+Whatever the ENSO state, mode 1 energy flux propagates into the Solomon Sea, from Solomon Strait and from the southeastern tip of PNG.
+The PNG flux is relatively stable (see Table 1) and follows the NGCU pathway until the Woodlark archipelago (9° S).
 Whereas the Solomon Strait flux exhibits strong changes in propagation between the two ENSO states that appear related to the background circulation.
-During El Niño, this Mode 1 flux is directed to the South West in the lee of the LLWBC exiting at Solomon Strait.
-It breaks into two branches when encountering the northward NGCC to the West.
+During El Niño, this mode 1 flux is directed to the southwest in the lee of the LLWBC exiting at Solomon Strait.
+It breaks into two branches when encountering the northward NGCC to the west.
 During La Niña, the flux is southward in the wake of the Solomon Strait inflow.
 This suggests the constraint of the propagation of the baroclinic tidal energy by the background circulation.
-The mode 1 baroclinic flux emanating from the south Solomon Sea is less intense during La Niña (Table 1) and this flux exits the Solomon Sea to the South.
+The mode 1 baroclinic flux emanating from the south Solomon Sea is less intense during La Niña (Table 1), and this flux exits the Solomon Sea to the south.

-To illustrate the changes brought by the stratification and the circulation on the vertical structure of the M2 baroclinic flux, we show a vertical section along 154°E of the meridional baroclinic energy fluxes for the two ENSO phases (Fig. 11).
+To illustrate the changes brought by the stratification and the circulation on the vertical structure of the M2 baroclinic flux, we show a vertical section along 154° E of the meridional baroclinic energy fluxes for the two ENSO phases (Fig. 11).
 This section transects the prominent baroclinic energy flux in the Solomon Sea.
-The highest energy fluxes are located in the upper 300 m depth but they extend deeper during the La Niña period than during El Niño in accordance with changes in stratification (Fig. 5).
-During El Niño, when the NGCC/NGCU are strong, the northward baroclinic energy flux from the southern tip of PNG crossed practically all the Solomon Sea up to 6.5°S. During La Niña, when the SSI is strong, the baroclinic energy flux from the Solomon Sea (8°S).
+The highest energy fluxes are located in the upper 300 m, but they extend deeper during the La Niña period than during El Niño in accordance with changes in stratification (Fig. 5).
+During El Niño, when the NGCC/NGCU are strong, the northward baroclinic energy flux from the southern tip of PNG crossed practically all of the Solomon Sea up to 6.5° S. During La Niña, when the SSI is strong, the baroclinic energy flux from the Solomon Strait extends to the south and the southward and northward fluxes meet in the central Solomon Sea (8° S).

-In summary, the M2 baroclinic energy flux is concentrated in the upper 200-300m depth.
-Propagation, and depth penetration of this energy vary between the two ENSO states depending on the background circulation and stratification.
-Mode 1 accounts for most of the propagation of the energy flux but Mode 2 is also significant, particularly during the JFM El Niño period characterized by a stratification close to the surface.
+In summary, the M2 baroclinic energy flux is concentrated in the upper 200-300 m.
+Propagation and depth penetration of this energy vary between the two ENSO states depending on the background circulation and stratification.
+Mode 1 accounts for most of the propagation of the energy flux but mode 2 is also significant, particularly during the JFM El Niño period characterized by a stratification close to the surface

-5. Tidal effect on water mass transformation
+5 Tidal effect on water mass transformation